Primary University Logo

 The safe area is equal to one-half the height of the Block U used in the logo for that application.
 A “safe area” should always exist around the logo to allow for maximum legibility.
 No elements such as typography, other logos, or graphics should intrude into the safe area.
 Placing the logo too near a cut or folded edge also violates the safe area.
 Photos and colors can appear beneath the logo so long as the logo remains easily visible and recognizable.

-To ensure legibility and recognition on printed materials, the primary University logo may not appear smaller than 0.625 inches wide.
+To ensure legibility and recognition on printed materials, the primary University logo may not appear smaller than 0.625 inches wide or 100 pixels wide for web use.

 Acceptable Color Variations